UX Portfolio

 Journey Maps

-Journey maps walk alongside a key persona as they go through the motions to complete a task.
 We started our Journey Maps by focusing first on the Experience map of our primary persona, the New Student Nurse, before repeating the same process for the other personas.

 Storyboarding